Online grocers come up trumps in India's e-commerce boom

 Densely populated cities have proved attractive for web grocers in Asia.
 Analysts estimate online sales of fresh produce in China could quadruple to 40 billion yuan ($6.5 billion) in five years from about 11.5 billion yuan in 2013.

-Overall, e-commerce is rapidly growing in India, fueled by an expanding middle class and better web access, and the potential for online grocers in particular is huge.
+Overall, e-commerce is rapidly growing in India, fuelled by an expanding middle class and better web access, and the potential for online grocers in particular is huge.

 Most food shopping in India is done in cramped groceries that offer limited variety.
 Urbanites also frequent supermarkets, but e-grocers are becoming more popular as more shoppers are willing to pay extra for the convenience of not dealing with traffic and parking problems.